-For more information about having a Memory Clinic delivered for your team in Northeastern Ontario please contact us.
+For more information about having a Memory Clinic delivered for your team in Northeastern Ontario please contact us by email.

 Project ECHO, created by Dr. Sanjeev Arora at the University of New Mexico, is an enhanced telehealth program that features a collaborative learning environment.
 It facilitates a community of practice by linking primary care providers with specialists to discuss actual cases with their colleagues in real-time.
 Project ECHO goes beyond traditional telehealth programs by not only increasing access, but also increasing capacity.